Color Mixer — Blend Two Colors Online (sRGB, HSL, OKLCH)

 | OKLCH | Perceptually uniform brightness; smoothest transitions | Larger compute cost; results may differ subtly from existing assets that were built in sRGB. |

-Rule of thumb in 2026: default to OKLCH for new designs; fall back to sRGB Linear when matching existing assets; use HSL when you specifically want hue-preserving behavior.
+Rule of thumb: default to OKLCH for new designs; fall back to sRGB Linear when matching existing assets; use HSL when you specifically want hue-preserving behavior.

 Design system shade ramps